bangerkuwranger/tekfaqs/wp-content/plugins/updraftplus/readme.txt

 UpdraftPlus is written by professional WordPress developers.
 If your site needs guaranteed support, then we are available.
 Just  <a href="http://updraftplus.com/shop/">go to our shop.</a>

+= More premium plugins =

+If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try our shop, here: https://www.simbahosting.co.uk/s3/shop/

 = Are you multi-lingual?
 Can you translate? =

 Are you able to translate UpdraftPlus into another language?
 Are you ready to help speakers of your language?
 UpdraftPlus itself is ready and waiting - the only work needed is the translating.
 The translation process is easy, and web-based - go here for instructions: <a href="http://updraftplus.com/translate/">http://updraftplus.com/translate/</a>.
-(Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory).
+(Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory - if you scan for translatable strings manually, then you need to get these functions: _x(), __(), _e(), _ex(), log_e()).

 Many thanks to the existing translators:

+* Português / Portuguese (Brazilian) (pt_BR): Lucien Raven (lucienraven at yahoo.com.br) and Tom Fonseca (tomfonseca at gmail.com)
+* русский / Russian (ru_RU): Илья Худолей (Ilya Khudoley) - ironman_c at icloud.com and Igor Ocheretny (http://wpsells.com) - also see Igor's free training videos at: http://goodbackup.wpsells.com/
+* Ελληνική  / Greek translation (el): Κώστας Θερμογιάννης (Kostas Thermoyiannis) - http://tovivlio.net
-* Français / French translation (fr_FR): ufo3D - http://ufo-3d.fr/ and Thomas Jacobsen - http://123informatique.ch/ - with help from Françoise Lhermitte - http://www.ajwan.net
+* Français / French translation (fr_FR): ufo3D - http://ufo-3d.fr and Thomas Jacobsen - http://123informatique.ch - with help from Françoise Lhermitte - http://www.ajwan.net
 * Swedish / Svensk (sv_SE): Steve Sandström - http://www.brandicon.se
-* Español / Spanish (es_ES): Fernando Villasmil - villasmil.fernando at gmail.com
 * Polski / Polish (pl_PL): Bartosz Kaczmarek - barth.kaczmarek at gmail.com
 * Chinese (zh_CN): K L Wang - http://klwang.info
 * Italiano / Italian (it_IT): Francesco Carpana - f.carpana at gmail.com
+* Deutsch / German (de_DE): Marcel Herrguth - mherrguth at mrgeneration.de

 And to these (need updating or new translators; now less than 50% translated):

-* Deutsch / German (de_DE): Marcel Herrguth - mherrguth at mrgeneration.de
+* Español / Spanish (es_ES): Fernando Villasmil - villasmil.fernando at gmail.com
 * Magyar / Hungarian (hu_HU): Szépe Viktor - http://www.szepe.net
 * Nederlands / Dutch (nl_NL): Hans van der Vlist - hansvandervlist at gmail.com